tajpouria/cors/README.md

 the possible value types.

-This function is designed to allow the dynamic loading of allowed origin(s) from a backing datasource, like a database.
+This function is designed to allow the dynamic loading of allowed origin(s) from a backing dataSource, like a database.

 #### Oak